 - Jon sells his assets as a capital gain: +8,100

 So in total, Jon has accumulated $9,000 of capital gains and $90 of ordinary income.
-CoinTracker would help break this into short/long term capital gains, ordinary income, and complete his tax forms to be cryptocurrency tax compliant.
+CoinTracker would help break this into short-term capital gains and long-term capital gains, ordinary income, and complete his tax forms to be cryptocurrency tax compliant.

 Checkout the CoinTracker FAQ for more details on how cryptocurrency cost basis, net fiat invested, and capital gains work.